I beg to move,

 It is a pleasure to serve under your chairmanship, Mr Bailey.
 I thank my hon.
 Friend the Member for Mid Derbyshire (Mrs Latham) for giving me such a fascinating first outing as the Minister responsible for family justice.
 I had never given the subject a moment’s thought until Saturday morning when I learned it was on the agenda.
 I have had a fascinating few days thinking about it.
 I thank my hon.
 Friend the Member for Congleton (Fiona Bruce) and my right hon.
 Friend the Member for North Thanet (Sir Roger Gale) for their interesting comments.
 I also thank the hon.
 Member for Swansea East (Carolyn Harris), my parliamentary next-door neighbour—not geographically, although we share an interest in tidal barrages, but in terms of where our offices are on the parliamentary estate.

 The debate has been fascinating.
 My hon.
 Friend the Member for Mid Derbyshire has a compelling track record on this issue.
 I pay genuine tribute to her for the knowledge, advocacy and expertise that she brings to the issue.
 I have listened carefully and thought deeply about the points she has made, which should be the start of a dialogue.
 As the Minister, I have to take an administrative approach predicated upon the evidence presented to me.
 The Government understand the concerns about any possible link between marriages involving parties aged 16 and 17 and forced marriage more generally.
 As my hon.
 Friend the Member for Congleton pointed out—in this, national Marriage Week—marriage will always be one of our most important institutions, but only where consenting parties enter of their own free will and free choice.
-There can be no doubt that it is a serious violation to be deprived of marital autonomy, and the potential cost on victims of any age, gender or background is abundantly clear.
+There can be no doubt that it is a serious violation to be deprived of marital autonomy, and the potential cost for victims of any age, gender or background is abundantly clear.

 As the hon.
 Member for Swansea East pointed out, we announced the launch of a forced marriage public consultation, which sought views on issues such as a possible mandatory reporting duty, requiring certain professionals to report cases of forced marriage and how Government guidance should be updated.
 In answer to a question posed by my hon.
 Friend the Member for Mid Derbyshire, the Prime Minister said that we will look specifically at whether there is any link between parents giving consent to marry and instances of forced marriage.
 When we analyse the consultation responses, we will look specifically for that connection.
 The consultation is now closed.
 The responses are being sifted as we speak, and we will take a close interest in the analysis that emerges.